PLC-lang/rusty/book/src/pous.md

 ### Function Block

-A function block is a `STRUCT` that can be initialized multiple types using different variables (i.e `instance`s) A function block instance can hold its state (including input parameters) across multiple calls, but does not share any state with different instances.
+A function block is a `STRUCT` that can be initialized multiple times using different variables (i.e `instance`s) A function block instance can hold its state (including input parameters) across multiple calls, but does not share any state with different instances.
 A function block does not support passing input parameters by reference.